Monday, November 18, 2024

 Many people are tired of the polarization and the ridiculously long election process.
 It is exhausting and they just want to see it be over.
 People are weary to the point where they want the election to be over almost more than they care who wins.

-I would sure love to see a candidate I want to vote for rather than selecting the lesser of two bad choices.
+I would sure love to see a candidate someday that I want to vote for rather than selecting the better of two lesser choices.
 Is this too much to ask for?
+It seems that in a country of 350 million people there might be one or two.

 When I sat down to write this, I had the intention of writing a harder hitting post.
 In reading it over, I am far off from that mark.
 I believe it is a sign of my own weariness with the elections in this country have become.